History of Salida Schools & Chaffee County Schools

 It can be presumed that whitewashed rocks were placed so that they read ’26.’
 By 1927, it was becoming a tradition: SHS seniors and juniors entered the American Legion contest, with the winners having ‘the privilege of erecting their class figures on Tenderfoot Mountain.’ — Salida Mail, March 1, 1927.

 The letter ‘S’ (standing for ‘Spartans’) on Tenderfoot Mountain was built in 1932 by the senior class at the Salida High School.
+Incidentally, the team name of Spartans was picked in September 1926.
 On March 1, 1932, the Salida Mail newspaper reported:

 ‘Permanent Letter to Be Erected on Tenderfoot.
 The senior class at the high school, the largest in the history of the school, voted unanimously to adopt a suggestion to put a permanent letter on the side of Tenderfoot Mountain.
 According to the present plans, the letter will be built by the members of the class and will be such size as to be visible for miles around.
 A block letter “S” about eighty feet in height will be built and will be white washed by the freshmen class each year.’